phantasm66/mtarep/README.md

 Requirements
 ------------
+    Thin
     Sinatra
+    Redis Server
-    Redis
+    Redis RubyGem
-    Thin
+    Net/SSH RubyGem
+    Postfix MTAs

 Overview
 --------
-The following data is displayed for each MTA you report on using mtarep:
+The following data is collected and displayed for each MTA you report on using mtarep:

     ReturnPath's Sender Score
     Microsoft's SNDS (Smart Network Data Services)
-    Major ESP SMTP rejection blocks
-    Several widely used RBL's
+    Postfix Maillog SMTP Rejection Blocks
+    RBL/DNSBL Listings

 All the data is collected and inserted into a redis data store whenever the collector completes a run.
 The collector (collector.rb) can be scheduled via cron.
 The sinatra webapp (app.rb) handles generating the HTML and retrieving the data from redis.